SF-WDI-LABS/rails-code-review/README.md

 Just because you have "classes" doesn't mean that you're using an "Object Oriented" approach.
 Models are more than just "data" they should also encapsulate "behavior" and "knowledge" about the world.

+#### Exercise
+Review your code to find a controller action that is "fat".

 **Prompt**: Imagine that your resource (`user`, `post`) is a livining breathing object.
 Now, revisit your controller and ask yourself the following questions:

 * What problem(s) am I solving / what do I need from my data?